Latest Post:

 Software Process Model (SPM)

-Software project Concept
+Software project Concepts

 A software project is the complete procedure of software development from requirement gathering to testing, and maintenance, carried out according to the execution methodologies, in a specific period to achieve intended software product.